cessen/tenthash/docs/design_rationale.md

 Some fast hashes do indeed take this approach, and it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.

-However, doing that effectively increases the collision probability of the whole hash to that of a single lane.
-For example, if your lane size is only 64-bits wide, then using independent lanes results in a hash with a collision probability conservatively equivalent to a mere 64-bit hash, regardless of how the lanes are combined at the end.
-So with small lane sizes this approach isn't appropriate for a hash with TentHash's goals.
+However, TentHash already takes good advantage of instruction-level parallelism in its mix function, such that it's already benefiting from most of the performance gains you would get from two 128-bit lanes.
+Moreover, making independent lanes too small can significantly harm hash quality.
+For example, if each lane is only 64-bits wide then the full hash will have a collision probability conservatively equivalent to that same 64-bit size, regardless of how the lanes are combined at the end.
+So with small lane sizes this approach isn't appropriate for a hash with TentHash's quality goals.

-Using 128-bit lanes would be fine.
-However, the mix function requires more rounds for sufficient diffusion at that size.
-Combined with the fact that the 256-bit version is already mostly parallelized by instruction-level parallelism on modern CPUs, it's very likely that two lanes with 256-bit SIMD would actually be slower (and some limited testing did seem to bare that out), and it's *certainly* slower with a straightforward scalar implementation.
-512-bit SIMD would likely be faster, but that doesn't seem worth the additional complexity given TentHash's goals.
+Using two 256-bit lanes with 512-bit SIMD certainly has the potential for performance gains.
+However, as mentioned in the answer to the question further up about hash state size, that also complicates the implementation and only provides marginal gains for more straightforward scalar code.

-Lastly, keeping things to a single lane simplifies the implementation outside of the mix function as well because you don't need an extra step to combine the lanes at the end.
+So given TentHash's goals, sticking to its simpler 256-bit implementation without lanes seemed the most appropriate.

 ### Q. Why doesn't TentHash use multiple threads for faster hashing?